seqan/app-template/README.md

 ### Adding a new cpp file

-If you want to add a new cpp file (e.g. tutorial1.cpp) that is compiled and linked with the current infrastructure, do the following:
+If you want to add a new cpp file (e.g., tutorial1.cpp) that is compiled and linked with the current infrastructure, do the following:

 1. Create a new file `tutorial1.cpp` in the `src/` directory.
    <details><summary>The file content could look like this:</summary><br>